mollyfriederich/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out type="warning">

-Automation is currently in closed beta, and you may not have access to the feature.
-Since this is a beta, we reserve the right to change the functionality at any time without warning.
-For more information on the Automation beta, see our [Email Marketing Automation](https://sendgrid.com/solutions/marketing-automation/) page.
+Automation is currently in closed beta.
+Only approved beta participants have access the feature.
+While in beta, we reserve the right to change the functionality at any time without warning.
+For more information on the Automation beta, or to sign up to participate, see our [Email Marketing Automation](https://sendgrid.com/solutions/marketing-automation/) page.

 </call-out>

-SendGrid’s Automation beta allows you to send a series of emails to contacts automatically when you add them to a list you’ve specified.
-Automations are simple to set up, and once created, you can trigger them by adding new recipients to your chosen list, saving you time.
+SendGrid’s Automation beta allows you to send a series of emails to contacts automatically according to a cadence you define.
+Automations are simple to set up, and once created, you can trigger them to send by adding new recipients to a list you've chosen, saving you time.

 <iframe src="https://player.vimeo.com/video/289518438" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-With the Automation beta, you can build campaigns to:
+With the Automation beta, you can build email campaigns to:

-* Welcome new contacts when they join your list with a warm welcome and introductory tips.
+* Welcome new contacts when they join your list with a warm hello and introductory tips.
 * Engage contacts who’ve downloaded an asset from you with follow-up content.
 * Promote an upcoming event to a list of invitees with a series of reasons to attend.